Weeks lab data

 DescriptionPaper(s)

-Random close packing volume fractions for different particle size distributions From Desmond and Weeks, Phys.
-Rev. E (2014).
+Packing fractions (2D and 3D) for random close packing for different particle size distributions From Desmond and Weeks, Phys.
+Rev. E (2014); Meer et al, Phys.
+Rev. E (2024).

 Simulation of four disks & free-energy landscape data From Weeks and Criddle, Phys.
 Rev. E (2020).